-David Needham joined the NC Eminent Domain Law Firm, a division of the Law Offices of James Scott Farrin, in 2021 and handles eminent domain cases in both North Carolina and Georgia.
+David Needham joined our firm in 2021 and handles eminent domain cases in both North Carolina and Georgia.
 David is licensed to practice law in the states of North Carolina, Georgia, Florida, and Virginia.

-Prior to coming to the Law Offices of James Scott Farrin, David was responsible for successfully managing an eight-state REO (Real Estate Owned) practice and representing banking institutions regarding their real property litigation issues.
+Prior to coming to our firm, David was responsible for successfully managing an eightstate REO (Real Estate Owned) practice and representing banking institutions regarding their real property litigation issues.
 He brought with him 15 years of mediation and arbitration experience, as well as strong negotiation and relationship development skills.
-David acquired extensive experience negotiating pipeline takings against Fortune 500 utility companies and won one of the highest property owner payouts across the project in West Virginia, Virginia, and North Carolina (at the time) on a per-square-footage basis against Dominion Power on the Atlantic Coast Pipeline.1
+David acquired extensive experience negotiating pipeline takings against Fortune 500 utility companies and won the highest property owner payout across the project in West Virginia, Virginia, and North Carolina (at the time) on a per-squarefootage basis against Dominion Power on the Atlantic Coast Pipeline.1

 One couple he represented owned a farm with horses, goats, show dogs, and bees.
 When the utility company notified them that they were coming through with a pipeline, these farmers were rattled.
 David spent much time and effort working through the logistics and compensation issues of moving fencing and barns, as well as identifying future damages to the land.

 The end result for the farmers?
-A settlement that was 33 times the initial offer.1 The best part of that result for David?
-Proof that he can make a difference, plus an on-going relationship with his clients.
+A settlement that was 33 times the initial offer.1 The end result for David?
+Proof that he can make a difference, plus an on-going relationship that resulted in other cases.

 “Eminent domain is very client-focused and case-specific because every property is different and everything a client brings into the case is important and exclusive to that client.
 I help people separate the real and valued emotional aspects of their cases.”

-After relocating from Chicago at an early age, David grew up in Durham, North Carolina.
-He earned his undergraduate degree in Political Science and Criminal Justice from Indiana University and his J.D. from Texas A&M University School of Law, but he returned to the Southeast soon after.
+David earned his undergraduate degree in Political Science and Criminal Justice from Indiana University and his J.D. from Texas A&M University School of Law, but he returned to the Southeast soon after.

 David is also committed to making a positive impact in his community, working with the Together We Can nonprofit as well as with various Edenton Street UMC efforts.
 An active and involved father, he and his wife have two daughters and one son.